-The anticipated services to be provided by EKI during the ROPS 19-20 cycle are described in greater detail in their proposal dated December 13, 2018 (see Appendix R) and include the following:
+The anticipated services to be provided by EKI during the ROPS 20-21 cycle are described in greater detail in their proposal dated December 13, 2018 and include the following26:

-- Task 1 Finalize Draft FS/RAP and Draft IS/MND Review and update the Draft FS/RAP, as needed based on current site conditions and estimated remediation costs, and submit to DTSC for review.
+- Task 1 Finalize Draft FS/RAP and Draft IS/MND Review and update the Draft FS/RAP, as needed based on current site conditions and estimated remediation costs and submit to DTSC for review.
 Also, review and update the Draft Initial Study/Mitigated Negative Declaration ("IS/MND"), as needed based on current site conditions, and submit to DTSC's CEQA Unit for review.
 Finally, review and update the Draft Fact Sheet and Public Notice required to publicize the public comment period for the Draft FS/RAP and IS/MND - Task 2 MPE Pilot Tests The recommended remedy in the Draft FS/RAP includes the use of MPE during and after in-situ thermal treatment ("ISTT") to control groundwater and soil vapor plume migration.
 MPE Pilot Tests will be conducted to better understand the hydrogeology of the area and to assist with designing the hydraulic and vapor control requirements during ISTT and long-term plume remediation. - Task 3 Above Grade Building Demolition The recommended remedy in the Draft FS/RAP includes above grade building demolition of the existing building as a preparatory activity for conducting shallow soil excavation and ISTT at the Site.
-EKI will prepare plans and specifications for above grade building demolition activities, and subcontract with a contractor to perform the demolition activities. - Task 4 Well Abandonment The recommended remedy in the Draft FS/RAP includes ISTT with MPE for shallower groundwater in the area of Site with elevated concentrations VOCs and the existing groundwater monitoring wells located within the ISTT area need to be abandoned.

-- Task 5 Preparatory Activities for Shallow Soil Excavation The recommended remedy in the Draft FS/RAP includes shallow soil excavation (~5 ft. bgs) across the entire Site to address non-volatile chemicals of concern ("COCs") in shallow soil and limited deeper excavation (~10-15 ft. bgs) of VOC-impacted soil where SPL was encountered at shallow depths.
+EKI will prepare plans and specifications for above grade building demolition activities, and subcontract with a contractor to perform the demolition activities. - Task 4 Well Abandonment The recommended remedy in the Draft FS/RAP includes ISTT with MPE for shallower groundwater in the area of Site with elevated concentrations VOCs and the existing groundwater monitoring wells located within the ISTT area need to be abandoned. - Task 5 Preparatory Activities for Shallow Soil Excavation The recommended remedy in the Draft FS/RAP includes shallow soil excavation (~5 ft. bgs) across the entire Site to address non-volatile chemicals of concern ("COCs") in shallow soil and limited deeper excavation (~10-15 ft. bgs) of VOC-impacted soil where SPL was encountered at shallow depths.
 Among other tasks, a Remedial Design and Implementation Plan ("RDIP") will be prepared for review and approval by DTSC and plans and specifications prepared in order to solicit public bids for the award of a contract to undertake the shallow soil excavation activities. - Task 6 Planning for In-Situ Thermal Treatment ("ISTT") The recommended remedy in the Draft FS/RAP includes ISTT with MPE.
-Long-term planning activities related to ISTT include coordination with PG&E to ensure adequate power to the Site for implementation of ISTT, coordination with architects with respect to placement of electrical facilities in relation to plans for future re-use of the site, and preparation of an RDIP related to ISTT for DTSC review and approval, as well as other needed permitting. - Task 7 Public Outreach Assistance Assist the Successor Agency, as needed, with public outreach efforts with the owners and tenants of adjacent properties to the north of the Site which would be most directly impacted by implementation of remedial actions at the Site. - Task 8 General Environmental Project Management Services Provide general project management services and ongoing technical and legal support services.
+Long-term planning activities related to ISTT include coordination with PG&E to ensure adequate power to the Site for implementation of ISTT, coordination with architects with respect to placement of electrical facilities in relation plans for future re-use of the site, and preparation of an RDIP related to ISTT for DTSC review and approval, as well as other needed permitting.